Escape the city and discover these top 10 places to visit when in Cape Town

 Wet your water wings with activities ranging from fishing trips to wet bike rides to a relaxing cruise.
 While the kids enjoy a fun day out with Chester the Donkey and the bubbly staff at Club Onos, indulge yourself at the Health & Leisure Centre or play a round of Mini Golf.
 Dance and dine the night away at any number of restaurants and bars across the resort.
 Sample the beauty of Langebaan on the West Coast, with the best of Mediterranean hospitality.

-Find Club Mykonos in Langebaan on the West Coast Way Scenic Route and Foodie Route
+Find Club Mykonos in Langebaan on the West Coast Way Tractor Route and Foodie Route

 9. Russells On The Port – It’s For foodies

 Russells on the Port is located on the doorstep of the Port Owen Marina with stunning views of the Berg River basin, close to Velddrif.
 As you drive over the bridge over the Berg River, keep an eye out for the resident flock of flamingoes, keep left into Port Owen and head straight to the marina.